If you have a problem with a council-related matter, it is suggested that you should first contact your local Councillor(s).

 You have a right to attend most meetings.
 Public Participation is held for up to thirty minutes at the start of each meeting of Council, Executive Committee, Overview & Scrutiny Committee, Audit Committee and Standards Committee which enables members of the public to ask questions, make a statement or present a petition.

-The Area Planning Committee have a separate pdf Public Speaking Scheme.
-(223 KB)
+The Area Planning Committee have a separate Public Speaking Scheme. pdf Read Public Speaking Scheme (opens in new window) (223 KB)

 In respect of council and the Overview and Scrutiny Committee, anything relating to issues that affect the general economic, social or environmental well-being of the community.